omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 }
 ```

-Remember that expressions that are default parameters are lazy evaluated inside the body of the function we define.
+Remember that expressions that are default parameters are lazily evaluated inside the body of the function we define.
 Here, we say that `y` should evaluate to `y` which is a circular dependency.
-It has nothing to do with `as.function`, really, you have the same problem in this definition:
+It has nothing to do with `as.function` you have the same problem in this definition:

 ```{r}
 nested <- function(y) {